umass-compsci-220/public-materials/homework/03-more-image-processing-with-hof/README.md

 }
 ```

 The result is the blurred value of the pixel at coordinates $(x, y)$, assumed to be valid for the image.
-Each color channel of the resulting pixel should be the rounded mean of the same channels of the $(x, y)$ pixel itself and its neighbors in `img`.
+Each color channel of the resulting pixel should be the truncated mean of the same channels of the $(x, y)$ pixel itself and its neighbors in `img`.
 Two distinct pixels are neighbors if both their x-coordinates and y-coordinates differ by at most 1 in absolute value. **Avoid [code duplication](../../guidelines/CODING.md#code-duplication).**

 5. Write a function called `imageBlur`: